-Advanced Reaction Kinetics
+Reaction Kinetics for Biomedical Engineering

-A graduate level course in the principles of chemical kinetics.
+This course is an introduction to the fundamentals of chemical kinetics.
 Analysis of rate data; single and multiple reaction schemes.
-Biomedical topics include: enzymatic pathways, biological systems, receptor-ligand kinetics, microbial cell growth and product formation, and the design and analysis of biological reactors.
+Biomedical topics include biological systems, enzymatic pathways, enzyme and receptor-ligand kinetics, pharmacokinetics, heterogeneous reactions, microbial cell growth and product formation, and the design and analysis of biological reactors.